-According to the RAND Center for Military Health Policy Research 20% of the vets who served in either Iraq or Afghanistan suffer from either major depression or post-traumatic stress disorder.
-19.5% of vets in these two categories have experienced a traumatic brain injury.
-These three service related disorders alone have an enormous impact on the demand for veteran mental health treatment.
+According to the RAND Center for Military Health Policy Research 20 percent of the vets who served in either Iraq or Afghanistan suffer from either major depression or post-traumatic stress disorder.
+19.5 percent of vets in these two categories have experienced a traumatic brain injury.
+These three service-related disorders alone have an enormous impact on the demand for veteran mental health treatment.

 Veteran mental health services are essential in order to help our returning vets recover from their combat experiences and mental health issues related to their military service.
 There are a number of troubling statistics which show that enough is not being done and that many of our veterans are not receiving the care that they deserve in this area.

 According to the U.S. Government Accountability Office, 2.1 million veterans received mental health treatment from the U.S. Department of Veterans Affairs in the five year period from 2006 through 2010.
 A study by the Substance Abuse and Mental Health Services Administration revealed that only 50 percent of returning vets who need veteran mental health treatment will receive these services.

 Both active duty service members and veterans face barriers to treatment for mental health issues.
 Some of the barriers veterans face, identified by the USGAO and other sources, include:

 - Long wait times to receive mental health treatment

 - Shame over needing to seek mental health treatment

 - A lack of understanding or lack of awareness about mental health problems and treatment options

 - Logistical problems, such as long travel distances in order to receive this type of care

 - Concerns over the veteran mental health treatment offered by the VA